Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Now, let’s move to something a little more personal.
 Consider a woman who had been adopted as a baby.
 One path she could take is to devalue herself, to believe that because she was adopted, that she wasn’t good enough to be loved.
 She could also take the opposite approach, and consider the fact that someone chose her and chose to love her.
 What’s the significance of her decisions over what story to choose?
 How will this impact her decisions in her daily life?
 How will it affect her bigger decisions?

 The former story creates a sense of loss, while the latter celebrates her life and her worth.
-And the story she chooses will impact her whole life – because the decisions that control us are the decisions about meaning, and meaning equals emotion.
+When you learn how to be in charge of your emotions and rewrite your story, it impacts your whole life – because the decisions that control us are the decisions about meaning, and meaning equals emotion.

 The human mind is always looking for what you could lose, what you could have less of or what you could never have.
 It might seem counterintuitive, but it’s a matter of survival and of protection.
 You are biologically wired to prepare yourself for the worst at all times.
 That is why it is up to you to take conscious control over the stories you tell yourself and the resulting emotions you experience.

-Go back to the woman who was adopted.
-She had an expectation that her biological mother and father should have kept her.
+Let’s go back to the woman who was adopted.
+She expected her biological mother and father to keep her.
 And that expectation could have tainted her entire life.
 But if she shifted her expectations to appreciation that somebody picked her consciously and loved her, without the obligation or the biological imperative to do so, her entire life would change.
 This is the power of trading expectations for appreciation.

-The choice is yours.
-What are you going to focus on?
+Ultimately, you must decide to take charge of your emotions.
+Decide that you won’t be ruled by fear and anger any longer.
+Decide what you are going to focus on.
 What story are you going to let guide your life?
 You get to choose what meaning to assign.
+Commit to that meaning.
 This is the one power that you have right now in this moment that can change everything.

-If you want real freedom in your life, you must make a decision to stop allowing external events to shape your happiness.
-And that is only done by becoming the master of meaning and finding the empowering meaning in anything and everything that comes your way.
+As Tony says, “Real freedom comes when you make the decision to stop allowing external events to shape your emotional experience.”
+You will only find this freedom by learning how to stay in control of your emotions and finding the empowering meaning in anything and everything that comes your way.